PoundKey/Algorithms/Distributed Systems/Socket Programming/README.md

 ##### A more detailed example:
 ![File Descriptor Table](img/fdtable2.png)

+### Protocol Suites or Protocol Families: TCP/IP
+TCP/IP provides end-to-end connectivity specifying how data should be:

+- formatted
+- addressed
+- transmitted
+- routed
+- received at the destination

 ### Typical Client Program
 - Prepare to communicate
 	- Create a socket